• Home

 Components of a VA Form 10-10EZ

 There are eight main sections of the VA Form 10 10EZ.
-These sections include general information, information about the veteran’s military service, as well as insurance, financial, dependent, and income information.
+They include general information, information about the veteran’s military service, insurance, financial, dependent, and income information.

 General information